Thinking of trying that trendy diet your friends are raving about? Before jumping into the latest fad diet, check the science first.

 (800) USC-CARE (800-872-2273)

 The Bad: Cutting carbs at the most extreme level can lead to eliminating fresh fruit and vegetables, which means you miss out on their nutritional benefits.
-Eating a lot of protein without the fiber can lead to constipation, especially at the start.
+Eating a lot of protein without enough fiber can lead to constipation, especially at the start.
 You may also feel tired and irritable during the first two weeks as your body shifts to burning fat for energy.
-Emphasizing meat protein leads to consuming too much saturated fat — especially when plant-based sources like beans and legumes are restricted or eliminated.
+A diet emphasizing meat protein can lead to consuming too much saturated fat — especially when plant-based sources like beans and legumes are restricted or eliminated.

 Diet plan: Ketogenic (Keto)

 The ketogenic diet is a variation of Atkins that calls for extremely low carbohydrates, moderate protein and high fat.

 The Good: Like Atkins, the diet lowers insulin levels and shifts your body to burning fat.
 It may also improve your cholesterol levels.